nathanduft44/nathanduft44/README.md

 - 👋 Hi, I’m @nathanduft
 - 👀 FinTech and Blockchain Enthusiast.
-- 🌱 Working hard to better improve Eosio and Telos Developer communities
+- 🌱 Building the path to success for Web3 developers coming to Telos aka the fastest and most decentralized EVM!!
-- 💞️ Telos and Web3!!!
+- 💞️ Decentralized creator economy.
-- I am a passionate surfer as well and love to charge 30foot waves.
+- 🏄🏼‍♂️ Web3 & Surfing
-- 📫 How to reach me @nathan.duft@gmail.com twitter: nathanduft instagram: nathanduft
+- 📫 How to reach me @nathan.duft@gmail.com (pesonal) || nathan.duft@telosfoundation.io (business inquiries)
 <!---
 nathanduft44/nathanduft44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.